Skip to content

 1. Can feedback-driven RQNNs approximate general state-space systems with controllable quantum resources (qubit count, circuit size)?

-2. Does the RQNN family possess universal approximation properties for arbitrary causal, time-invariant, fading memory filters?
+2. Does the family of RQNNs possess universal approximation properties for any causal, time-invariant, fading memory filter?

-3. Can universality be maintained using only a linear readout layer?
+3. Can universality be maintained while using only linear readout layers?

 Method